Awesome Free Things to do in the Outer Banks, North Carolina

 If you don’t have any luck seeing the horses on your own (like us), there are tours that have a better idea of where to find them.
-If we don’t see them the next time, we might consider it.

 Since we didn’t see horses, you can see cute horse pictures on the Corolla Wild Horse Fund.

 Address: 1312 N Beach Access Rd, Corolla, NC 27927